remotemobprogramming/remotemobprogramming.github.io/typist.md

 Don't select one command over another on your own.
 Don't selectively ignore commands.
 Just ask the *rest of the team* what you should do.

+### Be transparent.
+Be transparent of what you know so the *rest of the team* can guide you on your level of domain, technical, and system knowledge.
+If you get a command you don't understand, make this immediately clear to the *rest of the team* so they can readjust their commands.
+This is important for if you're new to the craft or the team.

 ### Be attentive.
 Listen closely what the *rest of the team* discuss.